 Flash forward 6 years.
 I lost my dad to aggressive kidney cancer when I was only 21.
 It was absolutely devastating.
 I was and always will be a Daddy’s girl.
 Who knows exactly how and why cancer decides to rear its ugly f***ing head, yet I can’t help but substantially blame his enthusiastic love affair with meat, butter, Ben and Jerry’s, and processed foods, and the medications used to mask the symptoms of the issues those all caused.
 See, my parents were no longer together by then, so they ate very differently in their households.
 When he passed away, I was already at a crossroads in college, considering studying nursing or physical therapy but not sure what direction I wanted to go.

 Losing him made me take a serious step back to process what happened and reevaluate what was important to me.
 I quit my part time job at a local gym and started crafting as therapy.
 It was then that I started my journey with sustainability and healthier, natural living.
-Within the following year I changed my major, got a job as the Assistant Sustainability coordinator for the university, started selling up-cycled homemade crafts and photography at our local farmers market, became a vegetarian, and started my first little garden.
+Within the following year I changed my major, got a job as a sustainability coordinator for the university, started selling my up-cycled crafts and photography at our local farmers market, became a vegetarian, and started my first little garden.
 Oh yeah, and got dreadlocks.

 So, here we are!

-All of the above naturally leads me to this moment ~ starting a blog around the things that light my fire, and I hope will light yours too!
-To me, this is so much more than “just a blog” ~ it is my creative and artistic outlet, my motivator to keep learning and doing, and a way to connect with you, share, and hopefully inspire.
+All of the above naturally leads me to this – creating a blog about the things that light my fire, and I hope will light yours too!
+To me, this space is so much more than “just a blog” ~ it is my creative and artistic outlet, my motivator to keep learning and doing, and a way to connect with you, share, and hopefully inspire.
 I want to help people live healthier, happier lives, in whatever way I can.
 I also want you to know that I am not here to preach, and never to judge!
 You do you.
 No matter your level of knowledge, interest, or involvement in a similar lifestyle, you’re welcome here.
 Good vibes only.

 In loving memory and dedication to my Dad, because I wouldn’t be where I am or who I am today without him.
 I know he would be so proud of both.